ritwikraj16/ai-mcp/insurance_claim/README.md

 - The project assumes the possiblity of parsing a PDF file that can be downloaded from [here](https://nationalgeneral.com/forms_catalog/CAIP400_03012006_CA.pdf).
 However, you can skip this passage and copy and paste the `.json` and `.md` files you find in the `data/` folder as new indexes in cloudllama.
 To do so, in the section **Index** click on **Create index** and drag and drop the two `.md` files and name the index as `auto_insurance_declarations_0`.
 To the same for the two `.json` files and name the index as `auto_insurance_policies_0`.

 ## Run the application
-To run the applicatio, type:
+To run the application, type:
 ```plaintext
 streamlit run app.py
 ```